shenjiyuan123/Graduate_thesis/README.md

 ![The first algorithm that based on frequency domain analysis and two-stream network](./figures/chap03_framework.png)

-## Algorithm that based on multi-model graft attention network
+## Algorithm based on multi-model graft attention network

 ![The second algorithm that based on multi-model graft attention network](./figures/chap04_framework2.png)